 In the near term, we expect our cost of revenues to increase in absolute dollars as our installed base increases, although certain of our costs of revenues are fixed and do not need to increase commensurate with increases in revenues.
-In addition, depreciation expense associated with deployed equipment is recognized over the first five years from the go-live date.
+In addition, depreciation expense associated with deployed equipment is recognized over the first five years from the go live date.
 We also expect cost of revenues to increase in absolute dollars as we continue to invest in our customer success capabilities to drive growth and value for our customers.

-Cost of revenues for ShotSpotter Investigate generally relate to revenues generated through the sale of proprietary software licenses and related maintenance and support services and professional software development services.
-Costs of these professional services include employee compensation costs that are relatively fixed, third-party contractor costs, allocated facility costs and overhead, and the costs of billable expenses such as travel and lodging.
+For revenues generated through the sale of a proprietary software license and related maintenance and support services and professional software development services, cost of revenues generally includes employee compensation costs that are relatively fixed, third-party contractor costs, allocated facility costs and overhead, and the costs of billable expenses such as travel and lodging.
 The unpredictability of the timing of entering into significant professional services agreements may cause significant fluctuations in our costs which, in turn, may impact our quarterly financial results.

-The cost of revenues for ShotSpotter GCM and COPLINK X is generally related to employee compensation costs and datacenter hosting services, both of which are relatively fixed.
+The cost of revenues for CrimeTracer, ResourceRouter and CaseBuilder is generally related to employee compensation costs and data center hosting services, both of which are relatively fixed.